 - Learn useful tools, practical tips and strategies to save you and your clients time and money!

 Our introductory course will provide an overview of the trademark application process at the USPTO and teach you 5 basic steps to give you a head start in filing trademark applications for your clients.
 You'll learn (i) what a trademark is, (ii) why trademarks are a growing practice area; and (iii) together we'll review a real life client assignment to help you learn how to file a trademark application!

-The Trademarkabilities® Masterclass is a comprehensive substantive course that will expose you to the entire trademark prosecution process from client intake, to how to conduct a trademark search, navigating the entire trademark application process, dealing with Office Actions, foreign expansion, and maintaining and renewing trademarks for your clients after registration.
+The Trademarkabilities® Masterclass has been updated for 2022!
+It is a comprehensive substantive course that will expose you to the entire trademark prosecution process from client intake, to how to conduct a trademark search, navigating the entire trademark application process, dealing with Office Actions, foreign expansion, and maintaining and renewing trademarks for your clients after registration.
 Our approach provides real world techniques that give you confidence.

 Non-U.S. Attorney Masterclass

 This course is a comprehensive training program designed to teach non-U.S. attorneys the practical tips